harsha-99-tech/Portpolio-Front-End/CLOUDFLARE_DEPLOYMENT.md

 ## Step 4: Configure Custom Domain (Optional)

-1. In Cloudflare Workers dashboard, go to your worker
+1. In Cloudflare Pages dashboard, go to your project
-2. Click **Triggers** → **Custom Domains**
+2. Click **Custom domains**
 3. Add your domain
 4. Update your domain's DNS records as instructed by Cloudflare
-   - Add a CNAME record pointing to your worker's subdomain
+   - Add a CNAME record pointing to your Pages subdomain

 ## Important Notes